ThiagoDambroski/Simple-Web-Store-Spring-Boot/README-EN.md

 ## Web Store Spring boot Repository

-This repository contains a simple webStore in Spring Boot
+This repository contains a simple webStore in Spring Boot You're going to need a MySQL database called "web_application" to work.

 - [User](#user)
 - [Item](#item)